I was born into the world January 12, 1962 in Van Nuys, California. My early childhood years could be referred to as the "Ozzie and Harriet" life.

 One night I was driving back from Newport Beach to my home.
 My partner and I had just completed a deal and both had been celebrating at one of the local bars before going home.
 I decided to drive because of his condition.
 On the way (a one hour drive) it began to rain and there was limited visibility.
 We were in the slow lane and the rain was coming down so hard that it created puddles across the slow lane.
 We hit the water, hydroplaned 90 degrees into the fast lane and center punched a car in the fast lane -- ruining the car we were driving.
 We were both injured and limped our way home.

 The next morning I couldn't get out of bed.
 I went to the doctor and the prognosis was that I needed back surgery.
 Before my final decision, I got a second opinion from a doctor near my home.
-I remember him telling me how his life had changed because of Jesus Christ, but he didn't intimate to me how I needed a change.
+I remember him telling me how his life had changed because of his faith in this Jesus, but he didn't intimate to me how I needed a change.
 The next week I left town and didn't see him again for six months.

 Peggy and I were planning for divorce.
 I was living in the Lake Tahoe area basically hiding out because of some things that had transpired with the police.
 I flew back one week to finalize some things with Peggy and to see the back doctor again before a trip to Las Vegas to meet some people to organize a business deal.
 After dropping by to see Peggy I then went to the doc's office.
 On my way out he gave me a tape and told me to listen to it on my trip.

 As I was driving to Las Vegas I popped the tape in and began to listen.
 This guy was talking about our eternal destiny and he said that there was a heaven and a hell.
-He said that if you didn't receive Jesus Christ as your Lord and Savior you were going to hell.
+He said that if you didn't repent and put your trust in this Jesus, the promised Messiah as you Savior you were going to hell.

 For the first time in my life I realized that I was going to hell and I was scared.